-A good option for keeping the pressure off of the players to play one of these classes if no one wants to are scrolls.
+A good option for keeping the pressure off of the players is to play one of these classes, especially if no one wants to use scrolls.
 Revivify can be turned into a scroll and sold or provided to the group.
 In some instances, this can add a more important element of resource management to the game.

 It is generally not possible to fail the casting of Revivify without some other cause to be unable to cast a spell or the specific scenarios presented in the spell description.

 There are numerous homebrew rules out there that make the use of the spell more difficult to succeed and rules that impose adverse effects on those revived by the spell.
 If you are considering using any of these rules, make sure to consult your group.

 Can You Cast Revivify on an Unwilling Creature in 5e?